jamesplease/hsm.js/README.md

 }
 ```

-When you transition to `books.book`, both `books` and `book` will be called.
+When you transition to `books.book`, both `books` and `book` will be entered.
 If
-instead you transition to just `books`, only `books` is triggered.
-This is fine
+instead you transition to just `books`, only `books` is triggered, as you might
-in some situations, but what if you want something special to happen only when you
+have guessed.
+This is fine in some situations, but what if you want something special
-land on `books`, but not when you enter a child of `books`?
-That's what the `index`
+to happen only when you land on `books`, but not when you enter a child of `books`?
+That's
-route is for.
+what the `index` route is for.

 Taking those same routes from above: